-Other than tuition and fees, which are due according to the schedule, any charges owed to the university are due within 30 days of when they are incurred to avoid additional late fees.
+Other than tuition, fees, housing and dining, which are due according to the schedule, any charges owed to the university are due within 30 days of when they are incurred to avoid additional late fees.

 Pay online: Pay with Visa/MasterCard/Discover or electronic check on the web at UAOnline.
 Be sure to review your account status after payment is confirmed.

-Pay by mail: Mail your full payment to arrive by 6 p.m. on the fee payment deadline.
+Pay by mail: Mail your full payment to arrive by 5 p.m. on the fee payment deadline.
 Payments received after this date will be assessed late fees.
-Make checks payable to UAF and mail to: University of Alaska Fairbanks, PO Box 757640, Fairbanks, AK 99775-7640.
+Make checks payable to UAF and mail to: University of Alaska Fairbanks, P.O.
+Box 757640, Fairbanks, AK 99775-7640.

 Pay in person: See the schedule of dates and times.

 NOTE: If you are paying with a debit card or have a daily limit on your credit card, contact your bank to tell them you are paying university tuition and fees to ensure your card won’t be declined.

 International payments: Visit www.peertransfer.com/school/uaf/ to make a payment or for more information.